Venus (Zara Larsson album): Background

 On 30 December 2022, Larsson announced that her upcoming album was 70% finished at the time.
 For the project, Larsson enlisted songwriters and producers Casey Smith, Rick Nowels and Danja to help her "pin down" the sounds she wanted to include.
 Nowels in particular assisted in creating a "foundation" for her new album, enabling Larsson to "do a little bit of this and a little bit of that".
 In an interview with the Official Charts Company in April 2023, she told fans to expect "uptempo, fun dance songs" as well as the "emotional balance".
 Larsson referred to the project as a "full-on rollercoaster ride of emotion".
 In May 2023, she described the record as "super fun" and summed it up as a "collection of really good music", ranging from ballads to "dancey" tracks.

 Larsson officially announced the album on 26 October 2023 via Instagram.
 Venus sees the singer "assume greater ownership" over her output.
 A press release described the record as a "pop album fit for a goddess" that determines Larsson's "own agenda" partly by "looking back on where she's come from".
 It includes the singles "Can't Tame Her", "End of Time" and "On My Love".
-The album's release is set to be accompanied by a European headlining tour, the Venus Tour, which will take place from February to July 2024.
+The album was accompanied by a European headlining tour, the Venus Tour, which took place from February to July 2024.